-Core Courses Course Name

-WF500 Essential 21st Century Skills

-MC500 Medical Coding for Professional Services (Physician Focus)

-\ As of July 1, 2020 all open seats in our medical coding program have been filled.
+Core Courses Course Name WF500 Essential 21st Century Skills MC500 Medical Coding for Professional Services (Physician Focus) As of July 1, 2020, all open seats in our medical coding program have been filled.
+Relaunch for new students is anticipated to be summer 2024.
 Please contact success@calbright.org to inquire about the current status or to be added to an interest list for possible future openings.